Play for Today at 50

 The Magic Roundabout first aired on 18 October 1965, just before the teatime news.
 Eric Thompson's brilliant and witty reinvention of the French original - Le Manège Enchanté - combined with the timing of the programme to create an instant children's classic.

 Today’s ever-popular Strictly traces its origins to one special night in September 1950.
 BBC History looks back at the greatest moments of TV dancing history.

 BBC Broadcasting Moments

 One of the world’s earliest transmitters has been preserved by the Science Museum, and is now on display in London.
-National Science and Media Museum Curator Elinor Groom takes a closer look at this piece of kit from the 1920s, which looks more like a piece of furniture than a means of transmitting radio programmes.
+National Science and Media Museum Curator Elinor Groom takes a closer look at this piece of kit from the 1920s.

 BBC History - Partnering